realeey/realeey/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 diving into scifnetific computing using rust!
 - 🌌 "But I think the harder the problem, the more its worth solving."